The Dos and Don'ts of Drain Cleaning

 1. Do use a plunger

-2. Do make sure you use hot Water
+2. Do use Hot Water

 3. Do utilize natural cleaners

-The don’ts:
+The don’ts

 1. Don’t Use Chemical Drain Clearers Without professional guidance